resource-watch/data-pre-processing/cli_023_standard_precipitation_index/README.md

-## Standard Precipitation Index Data Retrieval and Data Pre-processing
+## Standard Precipitation Index Dataset Retrieval and Pre-processing
-This file describes the process used to retrieve and preprocess Standard Precipitation Index from the [the CHIRPS precipitation dataset](https://pubs.usgs.gov/ds/832/) for [display on Resource Watch](https://resourcewatch.org/data/explore/cli023-Standard-Precipitation-Index).
+This file describes the process used to retrieve and pre-process Standard Precipitation Index from the [the CHIRPS precipitation dataset](https://pubs.usgs.gov/ds/832/) for [display on Resource Watch](https://resourcewatch.org/data/explore/cli023-Standard-Precipitation-Index).

 The Standard Precipitation Index dataset is calculated from CHIRPS precipitation data, using the [Climate Engine app](https://app.climateengine.org/climateEngine).
 Below, we list the parameters used in the Climate Engine app to produce and download the data shown on Resource Watch.